yannikmadeheim-del/pyFBS-nonlinear/docs/examples/dynamic_expansion/05_SEMM.rst

 Therefore the overlay model is usually represented by the experimental model and parent model with the numerical model.

 .. note::
-   Download example showing the basic use of SEMM: :download:`05_SEMM.ipynb <../../../examples/05_SEMM.ipynb>`
+   Download example showing the use of model-mixing strategies: :download:`17_expansion_methods.ipynb <../../../examples/17_expansion_methods.ipynb>`

 ..
    DoF-set of parent model is contained from internal (i) and boundary (b) DoFs.